Mobile App Maintenance Services: What Startups and Enterprises Actually Need

 Why Mobile App Maintenance Matters After Launch

 Someone on an older Android phone can’t log in.
 A payment gateway times out.
 Push notifications work on test devices but fail for part of the audience.
+An iOS update changes a permission flow.
+The backend slows down during a campaign.
+Reviews drop from five stars to three.
+A weak idea is one way to fail.
+The more common one is a decent app that nobody looked after.

 For a startup, one crash at checkout can mean lost early revenue and weaker investor confidence.
 For an enterprise, one failed internal app update can interrupt sales, logistics, field operations, or customer service.